Oxford Circus tube station: Bakerloo line

 In November 1891, notice was given of a private bill that would be presented to Parliament for the construction of the Baker Street and Waterloo Railway (BS&WR, now the Bakerloo line).
 The railway was planned to run entirely underground from Marylebone to Elephant & Castle via Baker Street and Waterloo.
 The route was approved in 1900.
 Construction commenced in August 1898 under the direction of Sir Benjamin Baker, W.R.
 Galbraith and R.F.
 Church.
 The works were carried out by Perry & Company of Tregedar Works, Bow.
 Oxford Circus was altered below ground following a Board of Trade inspection; at the end of 1905, the first test trains began running.
 The official opening of the BS&WR by Sir Edwin Cornwall took place on 10 March 1906.
 The first section of the BS&WR was between Baker Street and Lambeth North, then known as Kennington Road.

 Victoria line

 A proposal for a new underground railway running from Victoria to Walthamstow was first proposed by a Working Party set up by the British Transport Commission in 1948, though that largely followed a 1946 plan for an East Croydon to Finsbury Park line.
 A route was approved in 1955 with future extensions to be decided later, though funding for the construction was not approved by the government until 1962.
-Construction began in 1962 on the initial Walthamstow to Victoria section, where cross-platform interchange were to be provided at Oxford Circus.
+Construction began in 1962 on the initial Walthamstow to Victoria section, where cross-platform interchange was to be provided at Oxford Circus.
 The Victoria line platforms opened on 7 March 1969.
 The station opened as part of a second extension from Warren Street to Victoria.
 Cross-platform interchange between the Bakerloo and Victoria lines was provided by constructing the Victoria line platforms parallel to the Bakerloo ones.